Chinese reusable experimental spacecraft: Mission 1

-2nd mission
+Mission 2

-On 4 August 2022 at around 16:00 UTC, the CSSHQ was launched for a second time, also on top of a Long March 2F.
-It raised its orbit on August 25 to a near-circular 597 by 608-kilometer orbit.
+On 4 August 2022 at around 16:00 UTC, the spacecraft was launched for a second time, again on top of a Long March 2F rocket.
+The spacecraft was observed to have raised its orbit on 25 August 2022 to a near-circular 597 by 608-kilometre orbit.
+While aloft it deployed at least one object that may have been a small satellite or monitoring craft.
+On 8 May 2023, the spacecraft returned to Earth after 276 days in orbit.